Detection and quantitation of acetone, methanol, isopropanol, and ethanol in whole blood

 Evaluation of toxicity to the measured volatile substances

 Providing chain-of-custody for when the results of testing could be used in a court of law.
-Its purpose is to protect the rights of the individual contributing the specimen by demonstrating that it was under the control of personnel involved with testing the specimen at all times; this control implies that the opportunity for specimen tampering would be limited.
+Its purpose is to protect the rights of the individual contributing the specimen by demonstrating that it was always under the control of personnel involved with testing the specimen; this control implies that the opportunity for specimen tampering would be limited.

 Volatile substances in the blood include ethanol, methanol, isopropanol, and acetone.
 Acetone is generally elevated in metabolic conditions such as diabetic ketoacidosis.
 Methanol and isopropanol are highly toxic and result from exogenous ingestion.

-Ethanol is the single most important substance of abuse in the United States.
+Ethanol is one of the most widely abused legal substances in the United States.
 It is the active agent in beer, wine, vodka, whiskey, rum, and other liquors.
 Ethanol acts on cerebral function as a depressant similar to general anesthetics.
 This depression causes most of the typical symptoms such as impaired thought, clouded judgment, and changed behavior.
 As the level of alcohol increases, the degree of impairment progressively increases.

-In most jurisdictions in the United States, the per se blood level for being under the influence of alcohol (ethanol) for purposes of driving a motor vehicle is 80 mg/dL.
+In most jurisdictions in the United States, the per se blood level for being under the influence of alcohol (ethanol) for purposes of driving a motor vehicle is 80 mg/dL (0.08%).

 Chain of custody is required whenever the results of testing could be used in a court of law.
 Chain of custody is a record of the disposition of a specimen to document the individuals that collected it, handled it, and performed the analysis.
 When a specimen is submitted in this manner, analysis will be performed in such a way that it will withstand regular court scrutiny.